Consolidated B-24 Liberator: Production

 Approximately 18,500 B-24s were produced across a number of versions, including over 4,600 manufactured by Ford.
 It holds records as the world's most-produced bomber, heavy bomber, multi-engine aircraft, and American military aircraft in history.
-Production took place at 5 plants.
+Production took place at five plants.
 At Ford's Ypsilanti, Michigan based Willow Run Bomber plant alone, one B-24 was being produced every 59 minutes at its peak, a rate so large that production exceeded the military's ability to use the aircraft.
 Such were the production numbers it has been said that more aluminum, aircrew, and effort went into the B-24 than any other aircraft in history.

 Continued development work by Consolidated produced a handful of transitional B-24Cs with turbocharged instead of supercharged engines.
 The turbocharged engines were the reason for the flattened oval shape of the nacelles that distinguished all subsequent Liberator models.

 The B-24D was the first mass-produced series.
 The B-24D was the Liberator III in British service.
 It entered US service in early 1942.
 It had turbocharged engines and increased fuel capacity.
 Three more 0.50 caliber (12.7 mm) machine guns brought the defensive armament up to 10 machine guns.
 At 59524 lb (29.76 short tons) maximum takeoff weight, it was one of the heaviest aircraft in the world; comparable with the British "heavies", with fully loaded weights of 30 short tons for (and nearly identical to) the Stirling, the 34 short ton Lancaster and the 27 short ton Halifax.

 Production of B-24s increased at an astonishing rate throughout 1942 and 1943.
-Consolidated Aircraft tripled the size of its plant in San Diego and built a large new plant outside Fort Worth, Texas in order to receive the massive amounts of knock-down kits that the Ford Motor Company shipped via truck from its Ypsilanti Michigan Facility.
+Consolidated Aircraft tripled the size of its plant in San Diego and built a large new plant outside Carswell Air Force Base in Fort Worth, Texas in order to receive the massive amounts of knock-down kits that the Ford Motor Company shipped via truck from its Ypsilanti Michigan Facility.
 A new government plant was built in Tulsa, Oklahoma with Reconstruction Finance Corporation funds and leased to Douglas Aircraft for assembly of B-24s from Ford parts; Douglas ultimately built a total of 962 of the D, E, H, and J models there.
 Bell Aircraft built the B-24 under license at a factory near Marietta, Georgia, just northwest of Atlanta.
 Online by mid-1943, the new plant produced hundreds of B-24 Liberator bombers.
 The aircraft was also built at North American plant B in the city of Grand Prairie, Texas having only starting production of the B-24G in 1943.
 None of these were minor operations, but they were dwarfed by Ford's vast new purpose-built factory constructed at Willow Run near Detroit, Michigan.